 Topics include the anatomy and physiology of the speech and hearing mechanism, and neurological, skeletal, and muscular functions involved in speech and hearing.

-Prerequisite: COMM 251 and either COMM 255 or COMM 305.
+Prerequisite: COMM 251 or COMM 251W and either COMM 255 or COMM 255W, or COMM 305.

 Offered: Spring.